zplayads/report_api/Report API for Advertiser.md

 ### Interface limitation
 * Signature is used to verify permission
-* Verification is approved, same resource is limited to request 100 times per day

 ### Interface Verification
 Once verification is approved, advertisers need to pass 3 parameters in their requests